TommasoTarchi/autoRNAseq/README.md

-# AutoRNAseq: an automated pipeline for paired-end RNAseq data analysis
+# AutoRNAseq: automated pipelines for paired-end RNAseq data analysis

 In this repository you can find the following automated pipelines: